Koji Doi: Wrestle-1 (2014–2020)

 As for the Wrestle-1 Tag League, Doi made his first appearance at the 2014 edition where he teamed up with Yusuke Kodama as "Novus", placing themselves in the block B where they scored only one point after competing against the teams of Akatenrou (Kai and Ryota Hama), New Wild Order (Akira and Manabu Soya), Too Sharp (Minoru Tanaka and Seiki Yoshioka), and Seiya to Hiroshi (Hiroshi Yamato and Seiya Sanada).
 At the 2017 edition, he teamed up with Kumagoro as DoiKuma and won the entire tournament.
 They finished the A Block on the second spot with three points after going against the teams of New Era (Daiki Inaba and Jiro Kuroshio), Tokyo Gurentai (Mazada and Nosawa Rongai), and Team 246 Presidents (Kaz Hayashi and Shuji Kondo), and then qualified for the semifinals where they defeated Beast Tyrant (Yuji Hino and Jake Omen), and furtherly Inaba and Kuroshio in the finals.
 Doi also succeeded in winning the 2018 edition where he teamed up with Shuji Kondo and topped the block B with four points after taking on Takanori Ito and Ryuji Hijikata, Masayuki Kono and Yukio Naya, and Ganseki Tanaka and Tsugutaka Sato, and then moved to the finals where they outmatched Manabu Soya and Daiki Inaba.
-At the 2019 and last edition, he teamed up with Inaba and scored a total of three points in the block B after competing against Kuma Arashi and René Duprée, Seiki Yoshioka and El Lindaman, and Shuji Kondo and Manabu Soya.
+At the 2019 and last edition, he teamed up with Inaba and scored a total of three points in the block B after competing against Kumaarashi and René Duprée, Seiki Yoshioka and El Lindaman, and Shuji Kondo and Manabu Soya.

 All Japan Pro Wrestling (2014–2022)

 Doi is also known for his tenure with All Japan Pro Wrestling.
 He made his debut in the company at AJPW Dynamite Series 2014 on June 15, where he teamed up with Osamu Nishimura to defeat Masato Shibata and Yutaka Yoshie.
-During his time with the promotion, he chased for various titles and took part of the "Total Eclipse" stable leaded by Jake Lee and formed a sub-tag team with his old Wrestle-1 tag team partner Kuma Arashi.
+During his time with the promotion, he chased for various titles and took part of the "Total Eclipse" stable led by Jake Lee and formed a sub-tag team with his old Wrestle-1 tag team partner Kumaarashi.
 At AJPW Raising An Army Memorial Series on October 2, 2022, he and Arashi unsuccessfully challenged Gungnir Of Anarchy (Ryuki Honda and Shotaro Ashino) for the World Tag Team Championship.

 Doi competed in the promotion's biggest yearly series of events, the "AJPW New Year Wars".
-On the first night of the 2021 edition from January 2, he competed twice, first in a battle royal won by The Bodyguard and also involving Francesco Akira, Atsuki Aoyagi, Rising Hayato, Ryuji Hijikata, Yoshitatsu, Takayuki Ueki and others, and secondly by teaming up with Kuma Arashi as a sub-group of the "Enfants Terribles" in a losing effort against Evolution (Dan Tamura and Hikaru Sato).
+On the first night of the 2021 edition from January 2, he competed twice, first in a battle royal won by The Bodyguard and also involving Francesco Akira, Atsuki Aoyagi, Rising Hayato, Ryuji Hijikata, Yoshitatsu, Takayuki Ueki and others, and secondly by teaming up with Kumaarashi as a sub-group of the "Enfants Terribles" in a losing effort against Evolution (Dan Tamura and Hikaru Sato).
 On the second night, he and Arashi unsuccessfully challenged Purple Haze (Izanagi and Zeus) for the All Asia Tag Team Championship.
 On the second night of the 2022 edition from January 3, he unsuccessfully challenged Shigehiro Irie for the Gaora TV Championship.